Stories

 2. Experience Indigenous culture first hand

-Tom Charlie, crew leader, is a member of the Cowichan Tribe, a proud grandpa of five and a 22-year veteran of FortisBC’s gas operations in Nanaimo.
-While his day job is maintaining the safety of the gas system, his real work involves preserving his culture for future generations so that everyone feels safe and valued.
+Tom Charlie, retired crew leader, is a member of the Cowichan Tribe, a proud grandpa of five and a 24-year veteran of FortisBC’s gas operations in Nanaimo.
+Tom is dedicated to preserving his culture for future generations so that everyone feels safe and valued.

 For Tom, getting to know the Indigenous culture in your community is a gateway for patience and understanding.
 He writes:

-• Take self-guided tour created by Wild Bird Trust of BC of the Maplewood Flats Conservation Area, which is home to a Tsleil-Waututh Nation ancestral village site.
+• Take self-guided tour of the Maplewood Flats Conservation Area, created by Wild Bird Trust of BC, home to a Tsleil-Waututh Nation ancestral village site.

 • Connect with your local Friendship Centre.